AmandaCIdev/love_wellness/README.md

 The intended users of "Love Wellness" are students who are part of the campus community.

-The target audience for 'Love Wellness' are:
+The target audience for 'Love Wellness':

 - A wide range of students on campus, spanning various age groups, with a predominant presence of individuals interested in wellness.
 - Attendees seeking inspiration and guidance in maintaining their physical and mental well-being through campus events.